CSU-QSPT/popkat/README.md

-# popkat
+# PoPKAT

-Materials associated with the development of PoPKAT (Population PBPK Analysis Toolkit)
+Materials associated with the PoPKAT (Population PBPK Analysis Toolkit)

+The application comprises both a client (gui + processing + analysis) and server